-The bill provides exceptions to its general prohibition against knowingly installing a tracking device or application in the following situations:4
+The bill provides exceptions to its general prohibition against knowingly installing a tracking device or application in the following situations:

-- A law enforcement officer, or any "law enforcement agency" (see "Definitions," below), that lawfully installs a tracking device or application on another person's property as part of a criminal investigation. - A parent or legal guardian of a minor child who installs a tracking device or application on the minor child's property if any of the following applies: - The child's parents or legal guardians are lawfully married to each other and are not separated or otherwise living apart, and either of those parents or legal guardians consents to the installation of the tracking device or application; - □ The child's parent or legal guardian is the sole surviving parent or legal guardian of the child; - □ The child's parent or legal guardian has sole custody of the child; - □ The child's parents or legal guardians are divorced, separated, or otherwise living apart and both consent to the installation of the tracking device or application. - A caregiver of an "elderly person" or "disabled adult" (see "Definitions," below), if the elderly person's or disabled adult's treating physician certifies that the installation of
+- A law enforcement officer, or any "law enforcement agency" (see "Definitions," below), that installs a tracking device or application on another person's property or causes a tracking device or tracking application to track the position or movement of another person or another person's property as part of a criminal investigation, or a probation officer, parole officer, or employee of the Department of Rehabilitation and Correction, when engaged in the lawful performance of the officer's or employee's official duties. - A parent or legal guardian of a minor child who installs or uses a tracking device or application to track the minor child if any of the following applies: - ☐ The child's parents or legal guardians are lawfully married to each other and are not separated or otherwise living apart, and either of those parents or legal guardians consents to the installation of the tracking device or application; - ☐ The child's parent or legal guardian is the sole surviving parent or legal guardian of the child; - ☐ The child's parent or legal guardian has sole custody of the child; - ☐ The child's parents or legal guardians are divorced, separated, or otherwise living apart and neither parent has sole custody of the child, and both consent to the installation of the tracking device or application. - □ The child's parents or legal guardians are divorced, separated, or otherwise living apart, neither parent has sole custody of the child, and either only one parent consents to the installation of the tracking device or tracking application or one parent revokes consent, if the consenting parent only uses the tracking device or tracking application during that parent's parenting or custodial time and disables or removes the tracking device or application during the nonconsenting parent's parenting or custodial time. - A caregiver of an "elderly person" or "disabled adult" (see "Definitions," below), if the elderly person's or disabled adult's treating physician certifies that the installation of a tracking device or application onto the elderly person's or disabled adult's property is necessary to ensure the safety of the elderly person or disabled adult. - A person acting in good faith on behalf of a "business entity" for a legitimate business purpose, with the exception that this does not apply to a "private investigator" engaged in the "business of private investigation" (see "Definitions," below) on behalf of another person.